Stay safe and keep yourself informed.

 Coincurve is strictly for personal use.

-The purpose and intended nature of our services is for buying, selling and spending Bitcoin for personal use only.
+The purpose of our service is strictly for personal use of buying, selling and spending Bitcoin & other virtual currencies.

 Do not enter a wallet address or an email that does not belong to you.
-While transactions on the blockchain are pseudonymous, Coincurve prohibits the use of our service to (1) pay others in Bitcoin, (2) purchase Bitcoin on behalf of others, (3) sell Bitcoin for others, or (4) sell Bitcoin to pay others .
+While transactions on the blockchain are pseudonymous, Coincurve prohibits the use of our service to (1) pay others in Bitcoin & virtual currencies, (2) purchase Bitcoin & virtual currencies on behalf of others, (3) sell Bitcoin & virtual currencies for others, or (4) sell Bitcoin & virtual currencies to pay others .
 Doing so may leave you vulnerable to scams and violates our Terms of Service.
 Any funds lost in such transactions will not be refunded as they cannot be reversed on the blockchain.

 We are dedicated to providing public awareness and the latest information to keep our users safe.
 As scams and frauds surface, we will continue to post them here.